 Hello Friends!
 It’s been over a year since my last post, so right (write?) about now seems like a good time for an update: I’m planning a new show for January 16th!
 I can’t divulge too many details yet, but I can tell you it’s happening in New Orleans and it will be recorded.
 I’ve spent the last year writing and testing new poems at various readings, and I’m excited to share this collection of my newest, most personal work in January.
 More details to come.

 It’s been over 13 months since my last post, and I’m amazed this site isn’t completely overtaken by crabgrass.
 A few updates on things that have happened since October 2013: Team SNO made it back to the National Poetry Slam finals in Oakland, where we placed third overall.
-I also had the privilege to experiencing my first Individual World Poetry Slam this October in Phoenix, and it was incredible.
+I also had the privilege of experiencing my first Individual World Poetry Slam this October in Phoenix, and it was incredible.
 I’ve added videos from both events (filmed by Button Poetry) on this site’s Videos page.
 See you in 13 months!
 (Just kidding)

 Desiree Dallagiacomo and I perform “The Friend Zone” at the National Poetry Slam Finals stage.
 Photo by Spit Journal.